-‘Clunking’ Shoulders – Part I
+‘Clunking or Clicking’ Shoulders – Part I

-This shoulder condition is often misdiagnosed as a rotator-cuff impingement or tendinitis (inflammation).
+This shoulder condition often misdiagnosed as a rotator-cuff impingement or tendinitis (inflammation).
 But this is not entirely accurate as rotator-cuff impingement is simply a symptom, not the cause of the problem.
 You will still need to find out what is causing the inflammation in the first place.

 However, often the rotator-cuff inflammation is caused by the inherent instability of the shoulder joint.
 To put it plainly, the shoulder joint is ‘loosely’ held in place.
-The shoulder (glenol-humeral) joint may be loose is several directions (multi-directional instability) or loose is a specific direction (uni-directional instability).
+The shoulder (glenol-humeral) joint may be loose is several directions (multi-directional instability) or loose in a specific direction (uni-directional instability).

 The ‘clunking’ sound comes from the head of the humerus popping in and out slightly from the shoulder joint.
 MDI arises due to a laxity in the shoulder capsule and is often genetic in nature.
-World class swimmers for example tend to have very loose joints (hyper-mobile) which gives them the ‘extra’ range of shoulder movement.
+For example, world-class swimmers tend to have very loose joints (hyper-mobile), which gives them the ‘extra’ range of shoulder movement.

 In most cases, it is the muscle holding the head of the humerus (subscapularis) allowing the shoulder to roll forward excessively, stretching the shoulder joint.
-Again, like in the case of MDI, the cartilage wears out and nearby tendons get impinged or pressed on.
+Again, like in the case of MDI, the cartilage wears out and nearby tendons get impinge or pressed on.

-Is it MDI or UDI?
+Is it Multi-Directional Instability or Uni-Directional Instability?

 An experienced sports physician or sports physiotherapist will be able to do tests that will confirm which diagnosis best describes the problem.